geleeroyale/interspace.chat/README.md

-# Interspace.chat (METAGAME)
+# Aufabier.at (Durstlöschende Notmaßnahme)

-A simple selector for predefined JitSi rooms.
+A simple selector for predefined, self-hosted JitSi rooms.
 The idea is to give the community a virtual meeting space that is easy and fun to use.
-Live at https://interspace.metagame.wtf
+Live at https://aufabier.at

 - based on create-react-app
 - injects JitSi API